LENT IN PRACTICE

 do for ourselves of ourselves.
 Let us enter into

-the practice of Lent with earnest industry
+the practice of Lent with earnest industry; in it

 let us deny ourselves daring and questionable acts